migdelinabuelna/GAMBLER/README.md

 ![function displayMessage](READMEIMGS/displayMessage.png)

-##Next Steps:
+# Next Steps:
-We plan on adding a balance section and setting different betting ammounts.
+We plan on adding a balance section and setting different betting ammounts buttons.
+Additionally, will be adding different winning ammounts depending on image match.